jrpillai/Election_Analysis/README.md

 ## Election Audit Summary
 This python script quickly and successfully tallies votes across multiple dimensions (candidate, counties), provides an overview of the vote distribution, and determines a winner.
 Because it determines the list of candidates and counties from the vote data itself, it can easily be generalized to any election where the voting data is stores as a csv file.
 Here are some possible useful modifications we could make for other types of elections:
 * For a more complex election for multiple positions (city council, mayor, and representative), we might use a nested for loop to separate out the votes for each race.
-As long as a field in the csv codes for which race the vote is for, we can still easily generalize our code.
+If a field in the csv distinguishes the specific race, we can easily generalize our code.
-* If a vote requires an absolute majority (50% + 1) or qualified majority (defined percentage), we can add a conditional statement to ensure a winning candidate or proposition is reported to have not won or passed if they do not meet the specified requirements.
+* If a vote requires an absolute majority (50% + 1) or qualified majority (defined percentage), we can add a conditional statement to ensure that a candidate or proposition is only reported as having won if they meet those requirements.